-The Board of Directors of The University of Texas Investment Management Company (UTIMCO) recommends that the following individuals be reappointed to the UTIMCO Board of Directors to serve until the expiration of their terms, or until their successors are chosen and qualify, or until their earlier resignation or removal:
+Upon motion of Regent Riter, seconded by Vice-Chairman Loeffler, the Board approved the following individuals to the UTIMCO Board of Directors to serve until the expiration of their terms, or until their successors are chosen and qualify, or until their earlier resignation or removal:

 - a.
 Mr. J. Luther King, Jr., Fort Worth, Texas, for reappointment until the expiration of a term ending April 1, 2001 - b.
 Mr. Robert H. Allen, Houston, Texas, for reappointment until the expiration of a term ending April 1, 2002 - c.
-Ms. Susan M. Byrne, Dallas, Texas, for reappointment until the expiration of a term ending April 1, 2002.
+Ms. Susan M. Byrne, Dallas, Texas, for reappointment until the expiration of a term ending April 1, 2002 - d.
+Mr. L. Lowry Mays, San Antonio, Texas, for appointment until the expiration of a term ending April 1, 2003 - e.
+Mr. John D. McStay, Dallas, Texas, for appointment until the expiration of a term ending April 1, 2003.